defrankland/iputility/README.md

 `(t *Ip) GetFirst() string` returns the first endpoint in the range/CIDR.
 If t is an IP address, it returns the IP address.

 `(t *Ip) In(t1 Ip) bool` returns `true` when the passed t1 Ip falls inside of t.
 If they are exactly equal, then it returns `false`.
-It works for any possible combination of IP, IP range, and CIDR. *Note:* Clearly the FQDN type doesn't seem to fit here, but I was going to tie this into an `nslookup` to resolve the FQDN.
-So, I'm only temporarily violating the single responsibility principle :).
+It works for any possible combination of IP, IP range, and CIDR. **Note:** Clearly the FQDN type doesn't seem to fit here, but I was going to tie this into an `nslookup` to resolve the FQDN.
+So, I'm only temporarily violating the single responsibility principle :)

-`(t *Ip) Equals(t1 Ip) bool` returns `true` when t and t1 are exactly equal and works for any possible combination of IP, IP range, and CIDR.
+`(t *Ip) Equals(t1 Ip) bool` returns `true` when t and t1 contain exactly the same range of IP addresses and works for any possible combination of IP, IP range, and CIDR.

 # Other Stuff